orangepi-xunlong/OrangePi_Build/README.md

 #### Using OrangePi Build System

-   It's easy to build your own Linux distro with  the  OrangePi Build System, you need follow thoese steps:
+It's easy to build your own Linux distro with the OrangePi Build System.

+You need only follow these steps:

    1. Download source code for your OrangePi Board.

-      You need clone this  repository, and run the build scripts to download source code for your OrangePi Board. such as:
+      Clone this  repository and run the build scripts to download the source code for your OrangePi Board:

       ```
         git clone https://github.com/orangepi-xunlong/OrangePi_Build.git
       ```

-      This scripts is a simple entry that build different OrangePi distro, After finishing to download this repertory, you need change dirent into "OrangePi", and run build scripts:
+      This script builds different OrangePi distros.
+      After downloading this repo, change dir to "OrangePi_Build" and run build scripts:

       ```
+         cd OrangePi_Build
          ./Build_OrangePi.sh
       ```

-      Choose correct OrangePi version that you want, and scripts will download source code that contain kernel, uboot and build scripts.
+      Choose your desired OrangePi version
+      and scripts will download the source code that contains the appropriate kernel, uboot, and build scripts.

-      It will cost some time, so please wait a mintue.
-After this finish, you will get a new dirent and change your dirent into new dirent.
+      It may take some time, so please be patient.
+      After this finishes, you will get a new directory.
+Change to the new directory.

-      If you use "OrangePi PC2/Prima/Zero plus2", please change your dirent into "OrangePiH5"
+      If you use "OrangePi PC2/Prima/Zero plus2", rename the folder: "OrangePiH5"

-      If you use "OrangePi OnePlus/Lite2", please change your dirent into "OrangePiH6"
+      If you use "OrangePi OnePlus/Lite2", rename the folder: "OrangePiH6"

-      If you use "OrangePi Win/Win plus", please change your dirent into "OrangePiA64"
+      If you use "OrangePi Win/Win plus", rename the folder: "OrangePiA64"

-      If you use "OrangePi Zero", please change your dirent into "OrangePiH2"
+      If you use "OrangePi Zero", rename the folder: "OrangePiH2"

-      If you use another board, please change your dirent into "OrangePiH3"
+      If you use another board, rename the folder: "OrangePiH3"

    2. Build  your own  Linux Distro for OrangePi system

-      Then, you only need run a scripts and you can build your owner system easily.
+      You need only run the scripts in order to build your own system with ease.
-      Note, please don't run this scripts as root.
-Last, you need run scripts, such as:
+      Note: please don't run these scripts as root.
+      Lastly, you need run scripts, such as:

       ```
        ./build.sh